Code-Institute-Submissions/Touchdown/testing.md

     Fixed difficulty selection bug and added a modal to the menu options

+### **VARIABLE SCOPE ISSUE**

+During testing, no major issues were presented with the code functionality or the variable scope originally used.

+Despite this it was evident a better scope could be utilised when considering coding best practices.

+The 'branch' feature of Git was utilised in order to work through the issue, in a seperate environment, without altering the current logic.
+This was successful and all unneccessary Global variables were removed.

 ## **Future Issues to be fixed**

 Following testing there are issues that still could be improved:

-* **Validation of email address input in the "Contact Us" modal**: Although the user is reminded to include a valid email address (via a hover message), they are not currently prevented from submitting an invalid address.
+- **Validation of email address input in the "Contact Us" modal**: Although the user is reminded to include a valid email address (via a hover message), they are not currently prevented from submitting an invalid address.
 This can be improved.
-* **Responsive design bug with menu toggle function**: The nav menu can potentially disappear when moving between landscape and portrait on a mobile device depending on the previous toggle selection.
+- **Responsive design bug with menu toggle function**: The nav menu can potentially disappear when moving between landscape and portrait on a mobile device depending on the previous toggle selection.
 The menu can be recovered by tapping the game title but this can be improved in future development.

 ## **Development Tools Testing**